idaholab/moose/modules/doc/content/framework_development/contributing.md

 - Clone your fork to your local machine (replace "username" with your GitHub username).

+!alert note title=SSH Recommended
-+Note:+ We recommend that you use SSH URLs instead of HTTPS.
-Generally you will have fewer problems with firewalls and authentication this way.
+We recommend that you use SSH URLs instead of HTTPS.
+Generally, you will have fewer problems with firewalls and authentication this way.
 It does however require an additional step of setting up keys.
 Please follow the instructions provided by Github to setup your [SSH keys](https://help.github.com/articles/connecting-to-github-with-ssh/).